tjassal/tjassal.github.io/_pages/people.md

 <span style="color:black">Mainul Islam
 M.S.
 Geography (2021) <br>
-Now - PhD Student, University of Iowa
+After the Lab - PhD Student, University of Iowa
 </span>

 <span style="font-size:17px">Mainul measured the extent and severity of cyclonic disturbance (Cyclone Sidr 2007) in the Sundarbans mangrove ecosystem in Bangladesh using Google Earth Engine.
 He holds a Bachelor's degree from Khulna University of Engineering & Technology in Bangladesh. </span>